redox-os/ion/manual/src/flow/conditionals.md

     if not matches $foo '[A]'
         echo "The word doesn't start with A" else
-        echo "The word starts with "A"
+        echo "The word starts with 'A'"
     end
 else
     echo "Incompatible word found"